 However, one must remember that the fighters have been out of touch with their craft for years, Mike Tyson much more so than Jones.

 In fact, losing oneself in all the prestige that comes with a fight like this is something that the fans can afford, but it could prove fatal for veterans like Jones and Tyson.

 Yet, Jones sports a rather unsettling form of faith and confidence in his abilities going into the fight.
-The American-Russian claims that he is no different than his old self champion-like self.
+The American-Russian claims that he is no different than his old champion-like self.
 Something many find hard to believe.

 However, he has done a good job of selling himself as such.

 “I got to be at least 75% right now and while fighting I should be at 80%.
 At least 80%.
 Maybe even 90%, because the only thing missing is, as you get older, your chin gets a little risky because you’ve been through so much.

 “Your legs go away a little bit because you’ve been through so much.
 But if you can rekindle that for one night, just like 8 rounds, you should be able to do this.
 I should be close to a 100% come fight night,” explains Jones.